-As The Hoax is about little more than Irving's incredible lying streak, I wished that there could have been something more universal said about why pathological liars exist, or even why Irving did what he did.
-But then, the answer may simply be that he was a shallow, desperate man who enjoyed manipulating people and got off on the rush of telling bigger and bigger whoppers.
-In fact, possibly the weirdest thing about the film is that it's based on Irving's own nonfiction book about his unbelievable scam - now that's a complicated ego-stroke.
+As The Hoax is about little more than Irving's incredible lying streak, I wished it could have said something more about why pathological liars exist, or even why Irving did what he did.
+The answer may simply be that Irving was a shallow, desperate man who enjoyed manipulating people and got off on the rush of telling bigger and bigger whoppers.
+In fact, the weirdest thing about the film is that it's based on Irving's own nonfiction book about his unbelievable scam; now that's a complicated ego-stroke.

 Ironically, what intrigued me most in the film was not Irving's story but the epic nature of Howard Hughes, and the power he held over the American imagination during the final years of his life.
-The Hoax is actually a more compelling portrait of Hughes – who does not appear in the film as a character, though a few audio and film clips of the real-life Hughes are used – than Martin Scorsese's The Aviator was, for it really gives us a feeling of the effect that Hughes had on the public at large, and how gigantic a figure he was in the 20th century.
+The Hoax is actually a more compelling portrait of Hughes – who does not appear in the film as a character, though a few audio and film clips of the real-life Hughes are used – than Martin Scorsese's Hughes biopic The Aviator, for it really gives us a sense of how gigantic a figure he was in the 20th century.

 Lasse Hallström directs with aplomb, the big-name cast is all fine, and there's a nicely authentic '70s atmosphere.
-But it's not what I would call a must-see film.
+But it's not a must-see.